-The full-time program consists of a Summer Intensive Business English (SIBE) component as well as 33 credits of academic courses and can only be taken beginning in July each year.
-The program will complete the following May in time for interested students to take the Level I of the Chartered Financial Analyst (CFA) exam in June following graduation.
-In addition to for-credit courses, all students must also take the non-credit Excel boot camp given during August following admission.
+The full-time program consists of 33 credits of academic courses beginning in July each year.
+The program will complete the following May in time for interested students to take the Chartered Financial Analyst (CFA) exam in June, following graduation.

 The full-time Master of Financial Analysis program is a lock-step program.
 All students will take the courses listed below in the semester specified.

 22:010:577 - Accounting for Managers - 3 credits

 An introduction to financial statement analysis which builds on the fundamentals of accounting, including understanding the accounting equation and its application in building the balance sheet, the income statement, and the statement of cash flows.
 Basic accounting concepts, accounting principles, and the audit report are presented.
 Students work in teams to analyze corporate financial statements.
 The relationship of economic value to accounting measurement is explored together with factors influencing management choices among competing valuation principles.
 Theory is applied to the valuation of the asset, liability, and owners' equity accounts.
 Emphasizes the heavy reliance on estimates in constructing financial statements and how management can use such estimates to strategically manage its reporting responsibilities.

 |Summer Intensive Business English (25 hours per week)|

 Summer Semester is July 7 through August 15.

 22:223:591 - Aggregate Economic Analysis - 3 credits

 Introduces theory and empirical estimation of aggregate economic relationships, including the general price level, income, output, employment, and wages.
 Covers national income accounting and other economic data sources, consumption, investment, the banking system and the supply of and demand for money, interest rates, prices, wages and employment, business fluctuations, and international economics.